 Out of the 15 kits that we tested, there are three that stood out.
 The Corsair Vengeance LPX 2 x 8GB is the best high-end DDR4 kit we found on the market.
 This high-end kit is designed around performance rather than aesthetics, and is certainly the best when it comes to high-end speed and performance.
 If you’re on a budget, then the Crucial Ballistix Sport LT White 2 x 8GB would make an excellent choice.
 We’d also recommend the Team Group Dark Pro 2 x 4GB as another good affordable alternative.

 Read on as we explain the basics of memory, or jump to our top picks below.

 DDR4 – What is it good for?

 The current generation of PC memory, DDR4, was introduced way back in 2013.
-It’s going to be around for a while, too; the official DDR5 specification won’t be published until 2018, and we don’t expect modules to be available until 2020 at the earliest.
+The official DDR5 specification won’t be published until later this year, and we don’t expect modules to be available until 2020 at the earliest.

 DDR4 offered improvements on its predecessor in several ways.
 For starters, speeds are better: DDR3 memory ran between 800MHz and 2133MHz, but DDR4 runs at 2133MHz and above.

 Capacities have improved, too, with the maximum amount per module now 512GB rather than 128GB.
 That’s a theoretical limit for most users, because they just won’t need that much RAM, but it’s nice to see the march of progress.

 DDR4 memory sticks consume less power than their DDR3 equivalents, but their latency is also a little higher.
 In theory, this means response times will be slower, but DDR4’s increased speeds eliminate that bottleneck.